-Physics 131 - General Physics I (4) (Also listed as HNRS 131) Course Outline GE B3 & B4
+Physics 141 - General Physics IA (4) (Also listed as HNRS 134) Course Outline GE B3

-Prerequisites for Phys 131 are Math 141 with grade C- or better and Math 142 or Math 182 (or concurrent enrollment).
+Prerequisites for Phys 141 are Math 141 with grade C- or better and Math 142 or Math 182 (or concurrent enrollment).
 Since the course is calculus based, the students are expected to be able to differentiate and know how to solve some basic integrals.
 Recommended: High school physics.
-For ME and AERO students only.
-(Other students cannot register for this course.)
+Primarily for engineering and science students.
+Not open to students with credit in PHYS 131.